danny460/graphics-notes/README.md

-# Intro
+# Wassup

-This is a learning note documenting my learning progress.
+the notes to keep track of my learning progress.